 The years-of-service pension is a type of disability pension, but your ability to work does not have to be as reduced as it does for a disability pension.

-Your 38-year work history may include periods of maternity, paternity or parental leave to a maximum of three years.
+Your 38-year work history may also include periods of the parental allowance for a maximum of three years.
 In addition, shorter breaks in work or self-employment due to illness or lay-offs, as well as temporary unemployment, may be included in the 38-year work history.

 Attach medical statement to your application

 Your years-of-service pension is the same amount as the pension that you have earned by the time that you start getting pension payments.
 Your own earnings-related pension provider can give you an estimate of how much your years-of-service pension would be.

 Apply for the years-of-service pension with the years-of-service pension application form.
 Attach the following documents to your application:

 - Medical Statement B